Board of Directors

 McLennan Ross LLP

-He is a lawyer at McLennan Ross LLP, a full-service regional law firm, and he maintains a commercial litigation practice with a focus on construction disputes.
-He represents contractors, owners, and developers in all manner of construction lawsuits.
-Richard is also experienced with non-refugee immigration matters specifically assisting individual and corporate clients in obtaining both temporary and permanent status.
+Professionally, Richard is a lawyer at McLennan Ross LLP, a full-service regional law firm.
+His commercial litigation practice primarily focuses on construction disputes, representing contractors, owners, and developers in all types of construction-related lawsuits.
+Additionally, Richard is well-versed in immigration matters, providing essential assistance to individual and corporate clients seeking both temporary and permanent status.

 Jennifer Fancey